mykelalvis/FT/Traveller/Adventures/Great Rift/Islands in the Rift.md

 Before the introduction of the jump drive, the idea of interstellar conflict was almost laughable.
 Perhaps someday a sublight warship might crawl into a neighbouring system to make an attack, and a small budget was allocated for defence against this remote possibility.
 Most spending went on planetside peacekeeping forces or craft capable of policing in- system traffic.
 A token laser or missile launcher sufficed for such purposes and planetary defences were little more potent.

 In most cases, the first indication that the Serendips were building faster-than-light vessels was the arrival of a starship.
-This caused a great deal of alarm and hurried programmes were put into place to construct orbital forts and in-system warships.
+This caused a great deal of alarm and hurried programs were put into place to construct orbital forts and in-system warships.
 In the event, Serendip Belt did not attack any of her peers, though her small force of jump capable vessels were used to forcibly annex Gloire.

 By the time jump drive technology was widely available, the Serendips possessed a modest sized fleet and had expanded their power enormously, by economic means and political pressure rather than military action; the great powers of the Islands ensured they were all but invulnerable to attack by any fleet that could be built at the time but could not compete with Serendip’s new interstellar trade vessels.

 When they obtained the jump drive, the other powers of the Islands had a lot of catching up to do.
-Early starship building programmes were hurried and prone to disaster, with makeshift vessels launched as quickly as they could be thrown together.
+Early starship building programs were hurried and prone to disaster, with makeshift vessels launched as quickly as they could be thrown together.
 A second wave of more reliable and capable ships followed, with the result that many first-generation vessels were retired and left to decay or scrapped for spares.
 Some of these ships, refurbished in a variety of inventive ways, were taken up by private operators.
 An explosion of small- scale interstellar commerce then ensued, most of it completely unregulated.

 There was little large-scale colonisation, as the Islands had already been settled using sublight ships.
 However, the availability of faster-than-light travel meant that previously unviable locations could be colonised for resources and independent groups could find a new home.
 The years that followed saw escalating tensions during the ‘scramble’ as the greater powers sought to take control over new territories and prevent others from doing the same.
 The period is sometimes known as the Years of Little Wars due to the small-scale conflicts between groups determined to carve out a homeland or conquer a world.
 Some wars dragged the greater powers in, resulting in clashes both in space and on the ground.
 No general war ensued but many lives were lost and bad blood remains.